This post may contain affiliate links. Please see my disclosure policy for details.

 Preston Mill funding, how you can help

 You may have seen Sam Heughan, that plays Jamie in Outlander, calling out for funding to fix the Preston mill as it had stopped turning.
 It’s now fixed but still needs constant repair.
-This fundraiser helped to raise over £ !
+This fundraiser helped to raise the funds.

 Of course, your ticket price helps Preston Mill a great deal by contributing to the restoration of the Mill and ensuring that it keeps running for everyone to enjoy.